isaacnmm/pestpolicy-hugo2XX/content/posts/best-medicine-for-ear-mites-in-cats/index.md

 layout: post
 ---

-Cats who spend most of the time outdoors are more likely to get [ear](https://pestpolicy.com/best-ear-mite-medicine-for-dogs/) mites.
+Cats who spend most of the time outdoors are more likely to get [ear](https://pestpolicy.com/best-ear-mite-medicine-for-dogs/)mites.
 They can cause ear infections to your cat besides injuries sustained from scratching all the time.
 Leaving them untreated can lead to the animal to animal transmission.
 Here are the top 5 medicine for ear mites; Check these **Top Medicine for Ear Mites Cats. **

 ##  [**1.
 Our #1 Top Pick: PetArmor EarMite & Tick Cat's Treatment**](https://www.amazon.com/dp/B07F6MXJ9X/?tag=p-policy-20)